A lot of people ask me, “Why do you like pesto so much?” It’s simple:

 The ingredients are amazing for your health

 Parsley is a rich source of flavenoids, plant pigments that function as antioxidants in our bodies, helping to fight off free radicals that cause damage to our cells.
-You may remember the post I recently did about Dr. Terry Wahls, who cured her MS with her diet: she recommends foods that contain flavenoids.
-Flavenoids also have antiviral properties, help boost our immune system and enhance the benefits of Vitamin C. Conveniently, parsley is a great source of Vitamin C, one of the primary water-soluble antioxidants (neutralizes free radicals in water soluble areas of the body).
+Dr. Terry Wahls recommends foods that contain flavenoids.
+They also have antiviral properties, help boost our immune system and enhance the benefits of Vitamin C. Conveniently, parsley is a great source of Vitamin C, one of the primary water-soluble antioxidants (neutralizes free radicals in water soluble areas of the body).

 Spinach has an extremely high phytonutrient content that function as anti-cancer and anti-inflammatory agents.
 It’s rich in antioxidants, and packed with Vitamin K – a vitamin that is extremely important for bone health.

 Garlic, especially raw, is rich in sulfer compounds.
 Sulfur compounds are important in our diet as they help regulate our blood pressure.
 Garlic can help improve your iron metabolism, and may help regulate fat cell production.